 - Keep a check on your hydration

-- You should know what your race day nutrition plan is now, don't try anything new.
+- You should know what your race-day nutrition plan is now, don't try anything new.

-Checkout Phil's Blog for more information.
+Check out Phil's Blog for more on Nutrition.

 Copyright MyProCoach™ Ltd © May 2018.
 All rights reserved.